 Welcome to the Pikes Peak Genealogical Society in Colorado Springs, El Paso County, Colorado.
-Our mission is to preserve family history by indexing records; support research with free classes, lectures, and one-on-one help; and contribute to public genealogy causes.
-We focus on El Paso and Teller Counties, but we support genealogical research throughout Colorado, the US, and the world.
+Our mission is to preserve family history by indexing records; support research with free classes, lectures, special interest groups, one-on-one help; and contribute to public genealogy causes.
+We focus on El Paso and Teller Counties, but we support genealogical research everywhere.

 Key local resources:

 by Diane L. Richard

 Sometimes, in order to emigrate, able-bodied individuals became indentured servants.
 Though many of these arrangements were seemingly by choice, most were not as people either found themselves "between a rock and a hard place," or effectively had no other option.
 Let's explore some historical context and the databases that can help us identify whether those we are researching were indentured or not.